rocketeers-app/rocketeers/content/to-do/how-to-install-nginx.md

 ---
-title: How to install Nginx
+title: How to install nginx
 slug: how-to-install-nginx
 ---